G-dH/custom-hot-corners-extended/README.md

 ## Installation

-You have 3 ways how to install this extension.
+You can install this extension in several ways.

-#### Installing from extensions.gnome.org
+### Installing from extensions.gnome.org

 The easiest way to install Custom Hot Corners - Extended: go to [extensions.gnome.org](https://extensions.gnome.org/extension/4167/custom-hot-corners-extended/) and toggle the switch.
 This installation also gives you automatic updates in the future.

-#### Installing from the latest Github release
+### Installing from the latest Github release

 Download the latest release archive using following command: